SE-PRG/azmitool/README.md

 ```

 ## How it works
+All Azure authentication is completly transparent VM user or for a running script.
+There is no need to keep any secrets in the code or on the system, or to rotate and distribute them.

 Azmi is utilizing managed identities to autheticate against Azure AD and obtain access token.
-This token is then sent to specified resource gether with request for specific action (read/write data).
+This token is then sent to specified resource together with request for specific action (read/write data).

 ![azmi - how it works](img/azmi-explanation.png)

+For other azmi commands (i.e. setblob) authentication works the same way.
+The only difference is with request being sent to target resource.

+Azmi is not working accross different AAD tenants.

 Read more:
 - [Managed identities for Azure resources](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)